 This was one of the hardest things that I dealt with when I was first starting out.
 I was still trying to figure out what I was doing.
 I wanted to learn everything about everything.
 I guess I suffered from Shiny Ball Syndrome.
 Once I got focused on what I wanted to focus on and implement, things got so much easier!

-The only way that you can be successful is by taking action.
+The only way that you can be successful is by being an action taker.
 Learning is an important part of the process, but it’s only the beginning.
 Implementing what you’ve learned is what will lead to those big important changes.
 Even if you don’t know 100% of what you’re doing, do something, even if it’s small.
 You’ll never know everything there is to know and you can always make changes.

 Those Who Take Action Are the Ones Who Succeed